orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 `composition - equivalence - >` ; up the arity, probably makes less sense?

+- `qubit` is a binary superposition, which is differentiable in between steps (basically, if something else from outside the context can reach in betwe)

 Local .orbit instead of composing at .terminal? ; pulling to this

 ---